SAK-Stellar-Anchor-KYC/.github/profile/README.md

 - Users interacting with multiple anchors
 - On/off-ramp companies
 - Platforms requiring compliance

-### **Why is this urgent now?**

-The Stellar ecosystem is expanding, and recent incidents — such as the **July 2024 Fractal ID breach** — revealed a major vulnerability:

-> Multiple companies store full KYC datasets → multiplied attack surface.

-Since Stellar users frequently interact with several Anchors, the risk increases.

-👉 A **unified, encrypted, permission-controlled KYC Vault** is needed **now**.

----

 ## 2. 🎯 Target Users & Needs